Hubear-MUC/Memory-usage/README.md

 ---
 Code extent: max.
-74 bytes
+91 bytes

 ---
-Changes:
+Version history:

+Version 5.0

+Implementation of in- and output of data (a number) with standard- functions, no usage of the din() or dout() functions.

 Version 4.0